kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $$
 z^4 = 1.
 $${#eq:z4poly}
 Indeed, the study of groups was motivated by mathematical questions arising from the study of polynomials, the study of integers using [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic) and the study of geometric symmetries.
 Group theory has enabled mathematicians to distil similarities from disparate domains and thereby produce an integrated picture of their discipline.
-[A short but clear introduction to groups is available on this video on Abstract Algebra](https://www.youtube.com/watch?v=IP7nW_hKB7I).
+[Watch this video on cyclic groups](https://www.youtube.com/watch?v=8A84sA1YuPw) to learn more about them.

 ## Sequences and Series